The CHESS program is a three-semester-long guided research experience for students.

 Post-Program: Students are encouraged to continue to participate in CHESS program activities through ongoing conference presentations, publications, and peer mentoring activities.

-Please see coursework for more information about required and elective courses for CHESS participants.
+Please see Training for more information about required and elective courses for CHESS participants.